jmtritch/COSMOS22-Cluster13/2-buoy/Buoy1/Buoy1.md

 The final sensor that we had to mount was the PH sensor.
 We noticed that we could slide part of the PH sensor off
 ![ph sensor](https://user-images.githubusercontent.com/70926137/182680141-5dc7bae6-08c7-4c90-97dc-01ce8c73e659.png)

+### Final Design Explanation

+The data acquisition team utilized sensors directly attached to the buoy to collect data.
+The Sensors were held on using sensor holders mounted to the curvature of the buoy.
+Cable hole coverings were used to prevent internal water damage.
+After recieving the data, an ESP32 would send the data to the base station through a LoRa antenna.